 ‘Black Madras’ ornamental rice (Oryza sativa) produces clumps of reddish purple, spiky leaf blades reaching about 18 inches tall.
-The flowers aren’t very distinctive, but you’ll definitely notice the arching clusters of seeds as they mature.
+The flowers aren’t very noticeable, but you’ll definitely notice the arching clusters of seeds as they mature.
 The plant grows well in the ground but is particularly good in containers, where you can really appreciate its color and form.
 Wherever you grow it, it appreciates full sun and a steady supply of moisture.
 This heat-lover can be perennial in frost-free regions but is generally grown as an annual.

-Harvested in fall 2019.
+Collected in early to mid October 2022.
 At least 15 seeds.

 Please read the germination information as well before ordering.